Many cancer patients turn to medical cannabis for relief. Here’s a complete guide to understanding cannabis and cancer treatment.

 This oil is often extracted from large quantities of cannabis using a grain alcohol or ethanol as a solvent.
 The solvent is burned off through the extraction process.
 This oil is perhaps the most powerful cannabis product available.
 Cannabis patients often take this oil both topically and orally, depending on the circumstances.

-To learn more about medical cannabis oil, check out these three articles:
+To learn more about medical cannabis oil, check out these two articles:

 Edibles are a popular choice for strong symptom management, especially pain.
 Cannabis-infused foods provide a more powerful experience than simply inhaling the herb.
 Teas, tinctures, and baked goods are some of the most common forms of edible cannabis.